Talk

 Upon completion of the PAPP qualification, learners will:

-• Be clear about the role of the peer advocate.
+2. Know the roles and responsibilities of the peer advocate.

 The course leads to a Level 2 Peer Advocacy qualification.
 For more information about qualification levels and credits, please visit the AIM website.